A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Construction of surrogate models for accelerating time integration

 \subsection{Data-driven surrogate models}

 When sufficient input and output data is available, supervised learning approaches are a viable option to generate approximate models for a system.
-A variety of techniques have been developed, some depending on system identification and sparse dictionary learning \cite{Kutz2017ModelDiscovery,brunton2019data}, others using neural networks to discover operators and right-hand-side functions \cite{Raissi2018Jan,Raissi2019Feb}.
+A variety of techniques have been developed, some depending on system identification and sparse dictionary learning \cite{Kutz2017ModelDiscovery}, others using neural networks to discover operators and right-hand side functions \cite{Raissi2019Feb}.
 Patch data, both in time and space \cite{Kevrekidis2004EquationFree} have been used to train machine learning models that can reproduce crude or partial dynamics of the full system.
-When a cheap data-driven surrogate is available together with a larger, more accurate, physics-based model, SM-MRI-GARK methods can provide computationally balanced integration by reducing the frequency of full model evaluations while improving the overall accuracy of the solution significantly.
-In such cases it could be the case that the data driven dynamics reside in the full space, $\nsur=\nvar$, $V = W = \eye{\nvar}$, or the dynamics could reside in the dominant modes of the data, in which case $\nsur < \nvar$ and $V$ and $W$ are determined by the method.
+In some cases, the data driven dynamics reside in the full space, so $\nsur=\nvar$ and $\Vmat = \Wmat = \eye{\nvar}$.
+In other cases, the dynamics could reside in the dominant modes of the data, in which case $\nsur < \nvar$ and $\Vmat$ and $\Wmat$ are determined by the method.